 ABSTRACT.
 The extraction of oil is accompanied by the generation of a large amount of wastewater polluted with various organic compounds.
 In order to be discharged into natural water bodies or re-injected into the wells, the wastewater must be treated to meet the requirements laid down in the relevant legislation.
 This work presents: (a) the results of the analysis of real water samples produced in the course of oil production - discharged or re-injected; (b) the results of laboratory experiments carried out with real water samples that explore the potential of two liquid phase oxidation methods (using hydrogen peroxide and hypochlorite solution) to remove organic pollutants.
 Data from the hydrogen peroxide oxidation study at different concentrations of the added reagents are provided.
 Information on the effect of the added hypochlorite concentration and treatment time on the oil compounds and COD removal efficiency is presented.
-The kinetics of the process of decreasing the concentration of pollutants from both types of water (discharged and re-injected) has been monitored at the optimum concentration of the added hypochlorite.
+The kinetics of the added hypochlorite.